The Naked and the Dead: Plot

 Cummings tries to devise a new attack plan.
-He thinks long and hard about the most effective ways to outmaneuver the Japanese army.
+He thinks long and hard about the most effective ways to outmaneuver the Japanese.
 He comes up with a plan that he thinks will be militarily successful and also inspire the men to fight hard.
-Cummings asks Dalleson what he would think if Cummings transferred Hearn to another unit, which Dalleson perceives as odd, since generals usually wouldn't be concerned with such minutiae.
+Cummings asks Dalleson what he would think if Cummings transferred Hearn to another unit, which Dalleson perceives as odd, since generals are usually not concerned with such minutiae.

-Hearn is doing busywork recording patrol logs when Dalleson comes in.
-The two begin to scrap, but Cummings interrupts.
-He asks Hearn to bring him a large and heavy map, which Hearn semi-accidentally drops on Cummings's foot.

 When Cummings hears that he will not get naval support, he has to adjust his attack plan.
 He comes up with a new strategy.
 The plan is to send a recon squad, led by Hearn, who Cummings will transfer, to scout a trail from the backside of the island towards the beach, thereby allowing Cummings to send in a full company through that route from the back.
 The secondary company would then overpower the beach defenses, allowing for a full invasion from the beach.